A Desk Near The Window

 This isn't distraction.
 It's restoration.
 Natural light that shifts through the day regulates your energy and mood in ways fixed lighting never could.
 The window brings the outside in as companion.
 Fresh air if you open it.
 Sounds that mark time without demanding attention.
 The desk holds your work.
 The window holds perspective.

 Productivity – This is where focused work happens, but it's sustainable because the space breathes.
 Natural light doesn't tire your eyes.
 The desk organized for what you need—laptop, notebook, coffee within reach—so you can stay in flow.
 The window placement matters.
 You can glance up, rest your eyes on something distant, then return.
-The unpredictability of what's outside actually supports concentration.
+The unpredictability of what's outside actually sustains attention.
 Your attention restores itself in those brief moments watching leaves shift or clouds move.
 You can work here for hours because the environment itself is alive.

 Scents to Explore For Your Desk Near The Window